 Require Antipsychotic Meds?

 For 15 years, Alternative to Meds has been the only licensed center helping people find alternatives to antipsychotic medications.
 We have published evidence regarding our long-term success.
-While each case is different, we typically find that there were medical conditions like hypoglycemia, drug use, or food allergies, or that the crisis had multiple factors leading to misdiagnosis.
+While each case is different, we typically find that there were medical conditions like hypoglycemia, drug use, or food allergies, or that the crisis had multiple factors leading to an imperfect diagnosis.

 15 Years Experience by Professionals Who Understand Your Journey.